huggingface/blog/bloom-inference-pytorch-scripts.md

 ## Benchmarks

-Without much further ado let's show some numbers.
+Without any further delay let's show some numbers.

 For the sake of consistency, unless stated differently, the benchmarks in this article were all done on the same 8x80GB A100 node w/ 512GB of CPU memory on [Jean Zay HPC](http://www.idris.fr/eng/jean-zay/index.html).
 The JeanZay HPC users enjoy a very fast IO of about 3GB/s read speed (GPFS).
 This is important for checkpoint loading time.
 A slow disc will result in slow loading time.
 Especially since we are concurrently doing IO in multiple processes.